 Color terms and concepts, such as "color space," "spot color," "gamut," and "source profile" appear in bold throughout this document.
-If you are new to desktop color, or if any terms are unfamiliar, see Glossary, which is a separate document in this set.
+If you are new to desktop color, or if any terms are unfamiliar, see Glossary.

 For additional information

 This document is one in a set of documentation that includes documents for both users and system administrators.
 For a description of all the available documentation, see Welcome.
 All other documents should be available at your site.
 For more information, see these documents as directed.